Prospect Promotion Incentive: Explaining PPI Rules, Quirks & More

 Which Players Have Added PPI Eligibility?

-As of September 2024, three rookie classes have been subject to PPI considerations.
+The 2024 season marks the third in which rookie classes have been subject to PPI considerations.
 A total of 34 rookies in those three seasons have added PPI eligibility.
-The number of PPI-eligible players has risen in each season, from nine in 2022, to 11 in 2023, to a projected 14 in 2024.
+The number of PPI-eligible players has risen in each season, from nine in 2022, to 11 in 2023, to 14 in 2024.

 In three instances, a PPI-eligible player has outfitted a PPI draft pick via a Rookie of the Year win.
 Jackson Merrill and Colton Cowser could add to that total with ROY wins in 2024.